 The light that the sun produces can cause glare, chaotic light that overwhelms the eye and reduces visibility.
 Working on or near a reflective surface such as roofing or water can amplify this further, up to 80%.
 In order to combat the amount of light entering your eye the body’s natural defence is to squint or close the eye altogether.
 Not only does this reduce visibility, but causes immense strain on the eye contributing to overall body fatigue.
 This effect can be combated with polarised glasses, as know as anti-glare glasses.

 Polarised lenses eliminate glare by organising the chaotic light entering your eye.
 This increases your quality of vision by improving clarity and contrast.
 This is extremely important when operating vehicles or working in hazardous outdoor environments.

 The sun also emits harmful ultraviolet A (UVA) and ultraviolet B (UVB) radiation.
 UVA and UVB radiation make up part of the light spectrum but fall outside of the visible light area due to the size of their wavelengths.
 UVA and UVB radiation have shorter wavelengths than visible light, making them invisible to the naked eye and potentially hazardous.

 Protecting your eyes from UVA and UVB radiation is paramount for overall eye health.
 Not all safety glasses block out UV radiation.
 The Cancer Council Australia recommends choosing safety glasses that meet AS/NZS 1337.2010.

-Get the most out of your polarised glasses by picking a close fitting, wrap around style with an anti scratch lens coating.
+Get the most out of your polarised glasses by picking a close-fitting, wrap-around style with an anti-scratch lens coating.
 This minimises the amount of unfiltered light that reaches the eye and increase their longevity.
-ATOMise recommend polarised glasses from PPE Select.
+ATOM Safety recommends polarised glasses from PPE Select.